 The two sequels are not merely a nice addition in this treasury, they are more like a life-saver.

-After your little pumpkins get to know Elmer Elevator, his adventures as a stowaway on a cargo ship, his "survival" based on tangerines on Tangerina Island and the animals on Wild Island - there is no way that you will able stop reading this story.
+After your little pumpkins get to know Elmer Elevator, his adventures as a stowaway on a cargo ship, his "survival" based on tangerines on Tangerina Island and the animals on Wild Island - there is no way that they will permit you to stop reading this tale.

 So instead of just reading and re-reading My Father's Dragon (the first story), with this treasury you can simply go on and read the remaining two stories about Elmer - which are equally as fascinating.